GrahamKracker/BTD6EpicGamesModCompat/README.md

 ## Installation
 **ONLY FOR EPIC GAMES, NOT STEAM**
 1. Install Melonloader using the [install guide](https://hemisemidemipresent.github.io/btd6-modding-tutorial/).
-2. Make sure you open the game at least once before installing the plugin, so Melonloader can generate the nescessary files.
+2. Make sure you open the game at least once before installing the plugin, so Melonloader can generate the necessary files.
 3. Download [BTD6EpicGamesModCompat.dll](https://github.com/GrahamKracker/BTD6EpicGamesModCompat/releases/latest).
 4. Place it into  your `\EpicGames\BloonsTD6\Plugins` folder.
 5. Run the game, and you should be good to go.